willfind/nimble/documentation/source/index.rst

 ---------------

 The simplest way to get up and running is to use pip install on a command line, with the quickstart extra dependencies.
-You can check :doc:`install` for more detailed options.
+You can check the :doc:`install` page for more detailed options.

 .. code-block:: bash